aistabci/abci-docs/en/docs/tips/dl-amazon-ecr.md

 The container image in Amazon ECR can be easily obtained with ``singularity`` command of SingularityPRO.

-!!! note
-    refer to [Singularity Global Client](/tips/sregistry-cli/){:target="sregistry-cli"} when using Singularity 2.6.1.

 ## Usage {#usage}
 Load environment module to use SingularityPRO and Amazon ECR.